 3. Media players

-4. Optional: If you have never attended an Adobe Connect meeting before or want to check and see if there have been updates:
+If you have never attended an Adobe Connect meeting before or want to check and see if there have been updates:

 * Adobe, the Adobe logo, Acrobat and Adobe Connect are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.